-Isaac studies how agents behave in environments with microeconomic frictions(imperfect information, matching, and adjustment costs) and the implications of their choices for macroeconomic outcomes.
-His work includes the effectiveness of monetary policy when firms set prices under uncertainty; global policy uncertainty and its effects on international trade; business cycles driven by mismatch between workers and their occupation; the role of human capital accumulation and self-insurance for labor market dynamics; and the propagation of aggregate shocks in economies with lumpy adjustment.
+His research aims to understand how agents behave in environments with microeconomic frictions and the implications of their choices for macroeconomic outcomes.
+His work spans various topics, including firm’s pricing and investment behavior, monetary policy, international trade, and labor markets.
+His work includes the effectiveness of monetary policy when firms set prices under uncertainty; global uncertainty and its effects on international trade; business cycles driven by a mismatch between workers and their occupation; the role of human capital dynamics and self-insurance for labor market dynamics; and the propagation of aggregate shocks in economies with lumpy and irreversible investment.

 Download pdf